 SoD has been used for many decades in accounting, risk management, and financial administration.
 However, in recent years the concept has moved into the cybersecurity space.
 Its goals are to:

 - Prevent conflicts of interest (real or apparent), wrongful acts, fraud, abuse, and the building of secretive “silos” around activities.

 - Detect control failures, such as security breaches, information theft, and circumvention of security controls.

 - Prevent errors from taking place due to employees wearing “too many hats”.

 SoD is rooted in the concept of the Principle of Least Privilege (POLP), through which end users are granted only the amount of access they need to carry out their jobs — no more and no less.
 While end users typically aren’t thrilled with the restrictions imposed by POLP, the goal isn’t to make anyone’s life miserable.
 Instead, the purpose is to** minimize the size of the attack surface and reduce the likelihood and severity of a cyberattack**.
 This is especially important now that hackers are targeting compromised low-level accounts.
 Once they establish a foothold, they spread laterally across devices and networks, and ultimately access critical systems and sensitive data.

 SMBs are urged to adopt the following SoD best practices:

-- Implement suitable technology.
-For example, Remote Desktop Manager, Devolutions Password Hub, and Devolutions Password Server are all part of an information security infrastructure that supports SoD.
+Implement suitable technology.
+For example, Remote Desktop Manager, Password Hub business, and Devolutions Server are all part of an information security infrastructure that supports SoD.
 Key built-in features include strong Role-Based Access Control, support for 2FA, and enhanced PAM functionality.
 All solutions are affordable for SMBs and available in a variety of licensing options.